 Reduce omega-6 fatty acids

 In the case of dysmenorrhea, eliminating foods high in arachidonic acid is often the key to dealing with the pain.
-Arachidonic acid is derived from omega-6 fatty acids and is used to synthesize pro-inflammatory prostaglandins (specifically PGE2), which increase inflammation within the body.
+Arachidonic acid is derived from omega-6 fatty acids and is used to synthesize pro-inflammatory prostaglandins (specifically PGE2), which increase inflammation within the Healthy Body.

 Menstrual pain is believed to be associated with an elevated level of PGE2 prostaglandins, especially within the uterine wall.
 Animal products such as dairy, pork, beef, chicken, turkey, and lamb are all high in arachidonic acid, so try to limit intake of these foods, especially around the time of menstruation.